Winners of 2025 OGANESSON Prize announced

 The winners of the OGANESSON Prize in 2025 are:

-Natalia Tarasova, RAS Corresponding Member at the Department of Chemistry and Materials Science, Professor, Doctor of Chemistry, Director of the Institute of Chemistry and Sustainable Development Problems at the Mendeleev University of Chemical Technology of Russia.
+Natalia Tarasova, Corresponding Member of the Russian Academy of Sciences (RAS), Director of the Institute of Chemistry and Sustainable Development Problems at the Mendeleev University of Chemical Technology of Russia.

 She receives the award for outstanding contribution to cooperation with international organizations and scientific unions (UNESCO, IUPAC, ISC), aimed at achieving the Sustainable Development Goals.